Connor Wright

 • Torts not involving personal injury

-Before joining the Bar, Connor taught Employment and Commercial Law at Durham University, where he also completed his master’s thesis.
-He later gained further experience as a County Court advocate, acquiring substantial practical experience in interim hearings, personal injury, and fixed costs disputes.
+Before joining the Bar, Connor taught Employment Law and Commercial Law at Durham University, where he also completed his master’s thesis.
+He later gained further experience as a County Court advocate, acquiring substantial advocacy experience in interim hearings, contractual disputes, personal injury, and fixed costs disputes.

 Outside of his practice, Connor enjoys bouldering, cooking and expanding his vinyl record collection.